KandareliTim/qwik/README.md

 > Note: during dev mode, Vite may request a significant number of `.js` files.
 This does not represent a Qwik production build.

-## Preview

-The preview command will create a production build of the client modules, a production build of `src/entry.preview.tsx`, and run a local server.
-The preview server is only for convenience to locally preview a production build, and it should not be used as a production server.

 ```shell
 npm run preview # or `yarn preview`
 ```